Huntman616/shoebill/README.md

 [Download the latest release], and then see the [getting started] wiki.
 Also check out [screenshots].

+__Update (Sept 5, 2016): Hi I'm Huntman616 and I'm takeing over the Shoebill project going forward.
+Sense pruten is unable to.
+I have his permission so don't worry about that.
+I look forword with some help geting this project up and running agian.

 __Update (Sept 13, 2015): [Shoebill 0.0.5 is available]__

 __This will probably be the last release.
 I won't be able to work on Shoebill going forward (by contractual obligation), so I wanted to race out one last release.
 Only an OS X binary is available, sorry, and it's very unpolished.
 But the SDL GUI should still build on linux/windows.__